masnormen/site/README.md

-## notion-cloudflare
+## site
-My personal site with Notion (Fruition), deployed using GitHub Actions CI.
+My personal site, made by help of CloudFlare Workers.